awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 1. In the **Name** field, specify a name\.
 This is optional, but recommended\.
 A name can help you understand the purpose of the association when you created it\.
 For example, you could specify **Automatically\_update\_AWSPVDrivers\_on\_us\-west\-2\_instances** for an association with that purpose\.
 Spaces aren't allowed in the name\.

-1. In the **Command document** list, choose the option beside a document name\.
-Use the Search bar to filter on **Document type:Equal:Command** documents\.
-You can use the numbers to the right of the Search bar to view more Command documents\.
+1. In the **Document** list, choose the option beside a document name\.
+You can use the numbers to the right of the Search bar to view more documents\.
 **Note**
 You can view information about a document by choosing the document name\.